 B i o g r a p h y

 Award-winning concert saxophonist and pedagogue Matthew Younglove has performed concerts and recitals across the United States, France, Croatia, and the UK.
 He currently serves on the faculty of Tennessee Technological University as Assistant Professor of Saxophone.
 Additionally, he has served on the faculties of the Wayne State University and Edinboro University of Pennsylvania.
 Previous posts include the Chamber Music Competitions Coordinator for the Michigan Chapter (MMTA) of MTNA and founding director of the Carolina Saxophone Camp (now the Assembly Quartet Saxophone Workshop).
 His debut solo album, Night Set, was released on November 11, 2022 and won a Global Music Awards Silver Medal for Outstanding Achievement in the Album category in July of 2023.

-Younglove is a Presser Scholar and graduated Summa Cum Laude from the University of South Carolina where he earned his Bachelor of Music degree in Saxophone Performance studying with the Charles J. Mungo Award-winning Distinguished Professor Clifford Leaman.
+Younglove is a Presser Scholar and graduated Summa Cum Laude from the University of South Carolina where he earned his Bachelor of Music degree in Saxophone Performance studying with the Michael J. Mungo Award-winning Distinguished Professor Clifford Leaman.
 He holds a Doctor of Musical Arts degree specializing in contemporary music from Bowling Green State University where he was the saxophone teaching assistant for Distinguished Research/Artist Professor John Sampen, and a Masters of Music degree in saxophone performance from Northwestern University, where he studied with Frederick Hemke, the Louis and Elsie Snydacker Eckstein Professor of Saxophone.
 He studied jazz improvisation with Bert Ligon and Kevin Jones.